 Getting the right type of business insurance to match the needs of your company is very important - get the wrong type or level of cover, then you may not be insured for certain events, which could prove ruinous for a small business.

 What is tradesman insurance?

-Tradesman insurance is a very specific type of business insurance for people who work in particular fields, or trades.
+Tradesman insurance is a very specific type of business insurance for people who work in particular fields or trades.
 These tend to be people who run businesses where the work takes place outside their business premises - ie in customers' homes or businesses.

-Typical trades that might need tradesman insurance are builders, decorators, electricians, or cleaners, but there are a huge range of professionals and businesses for whom tradesman business insurance might be worth looking into.
+Typical trades that might need tradesman insurance are builders, decorators, electricians, or cleaners, but there is a huge range of professionals and businesses for whom tradesman business insurance might be worth looking into.
 This is because it provides protection against certain costs that are associated with these professions.

 For example, a tradesman might need public liability insurance because their work is more likely to result in damage or injury to a third party.
-Similarly, a person working with tools might want tradesman specific tool insurance, particularly if they are self employed and responsible for all business costs.
+Similarly, a person working with tools might want tradesman-specific tool insurance, particularly if they are self-employed and responsible for all business costs.